lgeurts/lgeurts.github.io/_posts/2020-08-21-docs-as-code.md

 Docs differ significantly when compared to source code.
 In theory, it might look fascinating to go down the “Docs-as-Code” path.

-In practice this can get quite rough, especially when you are a single guy creating software documentation in a few GitHub repos, or writing some technical posts.
+In practice it can get quite rough, especially when you are a "single" guy creating software documentation in a few GitHub repos, or writing some technical posts.
 If that's the case, I suggest skipping or you should like self-punishment.

 Companies with dedicated teams should probably look at tools like for example [docToolChain](https://doctoolchain.github.io/docToolchain/).
 The philosophy of docToolchain is that software documentation should be treated in the same way as code together with the [arc42 template](https://arc42.org/) for software architecture.